2007 NASCAR Craftsman Truck Series: O'Reilly 200

 The O'Reilly 200 was held June 30 at Memphis Motorsports Park.
 Brad Keselowski won his first career pole.
 Subbing for a suspended Ted Musgrave, Keselowski had, as race analyst Phil Parsons called it, "the biggest night of his career".
 Keselowski was recommended by NASCAR veterans such as Mark Martin and Todd Bodine.
 He led the first 20 laps from pole before being passed by veteran Ron Hornaday Jr. However, as Ron's truck faded, Keselowski's got better and had the truck to beat, with his only competitor being 2002 Memphis winner Travis Kvapil.
 Brad was leading with 9 laps to go until Kvapil took advantage of Keselowski's loose truck and unintentionally spun him off at turn 4.
-Keselowski would end the bittersweet night in 16th.
+Keselowski would end the bittersweet night in 16th, but his performance would catch the attention of Dale Earnhardt Jr., who offered Keselowski a seat at JR Motorsports in the Busch Series.
 With the polesitter out of contention, the race was in the hands of Kvapil, who held off a hard charging Jack Sprague to win.